The Hilarious relatives-in-law. Chapter 6

 "That sounds logical.
 We must help each other out."

 "Motorcycle you say?
-I think I`ll manage with it.
+I think I can handle it.
 I'll find you a buyer.
 It`s very bad that a good thing is perishing.
-Someone had better repair it and ride.”
+Someone had better repair it and put it to a good use.”

-"If you help us sell it, we will not leave you in trouble, we will pay you well.
+"If you help us sell it, we will not leave you in trouble, we will pay you decently.
 You know what they say: you scratch my back and I'll scratch yours. "

 Soon Cardan found a buyer and the motorcycle "went from under the gavel."

 Unfortunately, the money gained from its sale was soon squandered.
-And again the question arose: what was to be done next?
+And the question arose again: what was to be done next?

 "Yes, you`re right.
-It definitely sounds logical," he agreed wisely.
+You can`t argue with logic," he agreed wisely.

-They dismantled it for building material and Cardan helped them sell it.
+They dismantled it for building material, and Cardan helped them sell it.
 "What a good man Cardan is, he always comes to the rescue, he never refuses to give a hand," the relatives-in-law often talked to each other, sitting at a drink.
 "What would we do without him?
-How quickly he reacts.
-How beautifully he can approach people.
-He can sell anything to anyone."
+So quickly does he react.
+So beautifully can he approach people.
+He seems to be able to sell anything to anyone."

 Then they dismantled the iron fence and sold it to a scrap metal collector.
 While they were drinking and carousing, they did not notice how the summer flew by.